vallezw/Image-Uploader/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 There are 2 ways on how to host this project.
 You can either use [docker](https://www.docker.com/) or host it with [node](https://nodejs.org/en/).
-I would highly recommend hosting it with docker since it's more effective for your system.
+I would highly suggest hosting it with docker since it's more effective for your system.

 ### Hosting it with Docker
 #### Setting it up